MaxUlysse3/jean-yves/README.md

 # jean-yves
-My first try to code a neural network that can recognize digits from 28x28 B/W images
+My first try to code a neural network that can recognize digits from 28x28 B/W images using the MNIST database

 ## How to install